 New Source Review

 The Clean Air Act places regulatory barriers on facilities from implementing energy efficiency, emissions reductions, and other technology upgrades due to the New Source Review (NSR) Program.
 The NSR Program was intended to ensure that “modifications” to facilities did not “significantly increase” emissions.
 In practice, the well-intentioned law has resulted in inconsistent application of the program by EPA, delayed maintenance, investment, and process improvements by manufacturers, and an unduly lengthy and burdensome permitting process.
 PCA is advocating to reform the NSR program and reduce barriers to making greenhouse reduction and other energy efficiency improvements at cement facilities without undergoing overly burdensome permitting processes.

 The cement industry implements the best available emissions control technologies and limits its emissions to ensure states meet established NAAQS.
 These standards are important to cement facilities because they help determine the permitting, emission control, and transportation restrictions imposed on businesses within non-complying areas and ensure regulatory certainty.

-On December 21, 2020, EPA finalized the retention of the particulate matter (PM) NAAQS, aligned with the recommendation of the Clean Air Scientific Advisory Committee, that the current standards were sufficiently protective of human health and welfare.
+In 2020, EPA finalized the retention of the particulate matter (PM) NAAQS, aligned with the recommendation of the Clean Air Scientific Advisory Committee, that the current standards were sufficiently protective of human health and welfare.
 EPA program staff had recommended in their Policy Assessment that the standard be lowered.
 PCA supported retaining the PM NAAQS.